NUDelta/ce-platform/CE_TRICKS.md

 ## Purpose of this Document
 There are a few things that are not obvious in this codebase, so I figured I would make a document that would allow future CEpeeps to take a glance at if they're having codebase troubles.

+### Triadic Experiences Specific Things
+1. Starting Static Affordances for the users

+In a triad, the mutual friend should have the static affordances `{friend: true, triad$number: true, chat:false}`.
+One of the strangers in the triad should be stranger1 and the other one should be stranger2.
+Stranger1 should have the static affordances `{stranger1: true, triad$number: true, chat:false, imitationGameFlag: false}`, and the other stranger should have the static affordances: `{stranger2: true, triad$number: true, chat:false}`

+2. Progression of Experiences

+Experiences proceed in order: Appreciation Station => Imitation Game => Group Cheers.
+At this point, the triadic experiences are finished and only 2 people experiences are left.
+Chat is now available for both of the strangers.
+The dyadic experiences proceed in order:
+Drinks Talk & Mood Meteorology => Monster Create/Monster Story & Night Time Spooks & Life Journey Map.

+The static affordances of a stranger are added in this order: participatedInAppreciationStation, participatedInImitationGame, participatedInGroupCheers, participatedInDrinksTalk && participatedInMoodMeteorology

+3. Detectors

+Detectors are necessary to prevent users from participating out of order.
+The static affordances users gain from experiences limit them doing an experience later in the progression.

 ### The Testing Constants File(s)
 1. I don't understand what the different fields are in an experience object...